 - exclude other income types from US taxation using a valid tax treaty

-There is one catch in regards to foreign investment income; that it can be classified as PFIC investments.
+One catch in foreign investment income; that it can be classified as PFIC investments.
 These will not be eligible for the favorable 20% US capital gains taxation.

 - they pay low to no income tax in their host countries